Early Literacy Programs

 Welcome Baby Bags

 Are you an expecting parent or have a new infant?
-Eaton Great Start provides Welcome Baby Bags to Eaton County families to make sure that all babies in Eaton County get a great start.
+Eaton Great Start provides Welcome Baby Bags to Eaton County families to make sure that all babies in Eaton County get a great start, and bags are available at the library.
 Bags include: a sleep sack, children’s books, diaper and wipe samplers, bath time items, children’s medicine kit, self-care items for mom and stuff for dad, resource sheets, and more (over a $50 value).
-Stop by the library's Youth Desk or call 517-321-4014 x3 to request a bag for carside pickup.
+Stop by the library's Youth Services desk or call 517-321-4014 x3 to request a bag for carside pickup.

 Early Childhood Community Resources